xuqiu5/EPI_Project-Covid19-Death-and-NPI/README.md

 ## User Manual
 ## (1) Data Preprocessing
-#### process_policy_border_county.ipynb
+#### (1.1)Option 1: process_policy_border_county.ipynb
-This file select for border counties that have experienced difference in policy at some time point with their neighboring counties in another state.
+This file select for state border counties that have experienced difference in policy at some time point with their neighboring counties in another state.

 Cases were chosen where for both states all border counties are under the same covid policy(for example: state1: all border counties have masking mandates; state2: all border counties does not have masking mandate).